 How can forests help us fight climate change?

-The Master's Programme in Forest Sciences comprises two study tracks: forest ecology and management and forest bioeconomy business and policy.
-These study tracks include a total of 10 fields of specialisation.
+The scope of the Master's Programme in Forest Sciences is 120 credits (ECTS).
+It comprises two study tracks: forest ecology and management and forest bioeconomy business and policy.
+You must select one of the two study tracks when applying.

 The specialisations in forest ecology and management focus on various types of forest and peatland ecosystems and their exploitation, examine the planning of forest use and the relevant collection of information, examine forest inventory models, wood harvesting and logistics as well as the processing of wood into bioeconomy products.